We all have a story to tell...

 What has been a particular challenge for you?

-Before OSL I had only had one job in a manufacturing company, so my experience was not that broad.
-Coming here I have been exposed to allot of new technologies and industrial sectors, so the main challenge for me has been mostly technical, but Otto Simon has helped me by giving specific training.
+Before OSL, I had only worked in a single manufacturing company, OSL has exposed me to new technologies and industrial sectors.
+Therefore, the main challenge for me has been to understand the different technical requirements in a timely manner.
+Otto Simon has supported me and provided the necessary training.

 How would you describe the culture at Otto Simon?

-As an Employee Ownership Trust, I feel our culture is different to most places, there’s allot more of a unified feeling and collaborative environment which I feel really harbours a nice atmosphere.
+As part of an Employee Ownership Trust company, I feel our culture is different to most places.
+There is a unified spirit and collaborative environment which I feel really harbours a nice atmosphere.

-At my old job, I had been there a long time and was looking for new opportunities to broaden my experience for my own personal development.
-When I saw Otto Simon and the different sectors that they work in, I was enticed by the range of clients and technologies that they work in, especially the new developing technologies.
+I was looking for new opportunities to broaden my experience for my own personal development.
+When I saw Otto Simon, with all the different sectors that they work in, I was enticed by the range of clients and technologies that they worked with, especially the new developing technologies.

 "